 In my demo photos, you'll see that my current tank water has excellent nitrite and ammonia levels, which was a big relief considering I've had the most trouble getting those under control.
 My pH, however, is low and on the brink of being acceptable.
 While the seahorses are tolerating it ok, this tells me it is time for me to get some RO water for my next water change.
 RO is more likely to be a true 8.0 and will help balance out my 7.4 tap when introduced via gradual water changes.
 I find this a safer way to adjust than using pH powders or drops, because those can adjust way more than you intend even if used as directed.

-Dwarf seahorses are sensitive to ammonia and nitrites.
+Dwarf seahorses are sensitive.
 These levels must be kept down or you will experience loss.
 Levels can be lowered by performing a 50% water change.
 Additionally, you can use ammonia/nitrite neutralizing drops to render the substances harmless for a period of time.
 This is not a long term strategy --more of a band-aid in case you can't perform a water change that moment.
 Always follow dosage instructions on the bottle and be aware that this stuff stinks (don't spill it)!